Classes, ensembles, choirs and bands.

 Singing & Vocal Training

-• A Capella is a small vocal close harmony group for more experienced singers, covering popular music repertoire.
+• Chamber Ensemble is a small vocal close harmony group for more experienced singers, covering popular music repertoire.

 General Musicianship, Composition and Supporting Studies